SharePoint/sp-dev-docs/docs/general-development/how-to-back-up-and-restore-a-search-service-application-in-sharepoint-using.md

 3. On the same server, open a SharePoint Management Shell and execute the following lines to restore the SSA, where  _application pool name_ is the name of the new pool, _domain\\user_ is the domain name of the user that the application pool logs in as, _name of the search service application_ is the name of the SSA, and _topology_file_name_ is the path and name of the typology file you created when the SSA was backed up.

-    > **Tip:**
+    > [!TIP]
     > This code creates a new application pool identity to run the restored SSA, but you can also use an existing account with the **Get-SPServiceApplicationPool** cmdlet.

 ```
   $applicationPool = New-SPServiceApplicationPool -name "application pool name" -account "domain\\user"